-The Houthis are an Iranian-backed, Shiite Muslim armed religious and political movement in Yemen.
+The Houthis, which belong to the Zaidi branch of Shiite Islam, are an Iranian-backed and armed religious and political movement in Yemen.
 The Houthis waged a series of bloody insurgencies against the Yemeni government for over a decade, leading to that regime’s overthrow in 2015.
-The Houthis belong to the Zaidi branch of Shiite Islam are supported by Iran.
-The movement is known for its virulently anti-American and anti-Semitic rhetoric, including the group’s ubiquitous slogan: “God is great!
+The movement is known for its virulently anti-American and anti-Semitic rhetoric, including the group’s motto: “God is great!
 Death to America!
 Death to Israel!
 Curse upon the Jews!
 Victory to Islam!”

-The Houthis made significant territorial gains in 2014-2015, including the capture of Yemen’s capital, Sanaa, in September 2014, resulting in the removal of President Abd Rabbuh Mansour Hadi from power.
+The Houthis made significant territorial gains in 2014 and 2015, including the capture of Yemen’s capital, Sanaa, in September 2014, resulting in the removal of President Abd-Rabbu Mansour Hadi from power.

 On October 2, 2015, the United Nations announced it would broker talks between the Houthis and the Yemeni government in Oman.
 At the time, government officials stated the Houthis were merely maneuvering tactically by showing their willingness to engage in talks.
-The Houthis have refused to relinquish territory they have occupied—a stipulation to end Yemen’s civil war under U.N.
+The Houthis have refused to relinquish territory they have occupied—a stipulation to end Yemen’s civil war under United Nations (U.N.)
 Security Council Resolution 2216.

 Iranian Material and Financial Support of The Houthis' Violent Activities